 The world’s first animated cartoon!

-The stop motion displayed is also impressive; the figures move as if they are cutouts.
+The stop-motion displayed is also impressive; the figures move as if they are cutouts.
 One scene in particular features the artists’ hands “gluing” the head of the figure back to its body.
 Believe it or not, the making of Fantasmagorie is simple: Cohl borrowed another one of Blackton’s methods for this short to create the blackboard effect seen in the film.
 The drawings were illustrated on plain white paper in black ink, and then the negative was reversed.
-Most of the work came from drawing 700 images to make a two minute cartoon.
+Most of the work came from drawing 700 images to make a two-minute cartoon.

 Although they are more elaborate and colorful cartoons to enjoy in today’s world, Cohl’s Fantasmagorie is the short that started it all and should be watched at least once to admire what was then and what is now.

 Using the technique of stop-motion photography pioneered in America by J. Stuart Blackton, Emile Cohl of France drew Fantasmagorie for the Gaumont Company in 1908.
-Arguably the first and certainly the most sophisticated cartoon until that time, its stream-of-conscious narrative remains impressive after a century.
-The vintage 16mm source print acquired from Francis Doublier seems to be the sole surviving full-frame original copy of this important film, and after our transfer, Gaumont used it for a frame-by-frame scan and restoration to 35mm.
+Arguably the first and indeed the most sophisticated cartoon until that time, its stream-of-conscious narrative remains impressive after a century.
+The vintage 16mm source print acquired from Francis Doublier seems to be the sole surviving full-frame original copy of this remarkable film, and after our transfer, Gaumont used it for a frame-by-frame scan and restoration to 35mm.
 Music by Frederick Hodges. —Flicker Alley